 Some of us had hiked a lot, where others were just getting started.
 It was great learning about what got people going and what type of adventures some of the crew had done so far.
 It’s cool how one community can bring together so many people from different walks of life.
 We were all unsure of what the weekend would bring for us, but completely eager to get started.

 Without fail I always get a bit of anxiety when meeting a whole bunch of new people.
 In the past I haven’t gone and done things I’ve really wanted to do, because I’ve been worried about not knowing anyone.
 I am now majorly *eye rolling* myself, because hindsight’s great, and a bitch.
 Since getting involved with the We Are Explorers crew I’ve just taken the leap and got involved with as much as I’ve wanted.
 In the words of the punk kid’s tattoo from ‘We’re the Millers’, I’ve had no RAGRETS.

-One of the girls I met on the Wilderness Escape weekend was also saying to me she felt silly, because she was worried about not knowing anyone and nearly didn’t sign up for the Nav course because of it.
+One of the girls I met on the Wilderness Navigation Course was also saying to me she felt silly, because she was worried about not knowing anyone and nearly didn’t sign up for the Nav course because of it.

 In a way, it was comforting to know that I’m not the only one that thinks like this, but imagine how many people (including past me) missed out on an awesome opportunity to meet amazing people, to learn something new and most importantly create epic memories, because they held themselves back.

 Not Getting Lost